aicirtt/recycling-buddy/README.md

 # recycling-buddy

+heres the google link to our codes:https://drive.google.com/drive/folders/1bOS7n4mIiiMTaVIb6T13jG1CaS1rQ1fU?usp=drive_link . as the file is too big we cant submit it on github
 This bot helps users easily determine whether an item is recyclable or just trash by simply uploading or taking a picture.
 Additionally, if the item is recyclable, the bot will provide the 5 nearest recycling spots based on the user's location.

 📸 How It Works